swinterbourne/riboviz-work/open-science-projects.md

 Open-source software, like riboviz, needs users!
 Users test features, read documentation, find bugs, and engaged users suggest improvements.
-Project students volunteered to do the project, then their grade depends on it, so they are highly motivated users.
+Project students volunteered to do the project, then they want to learn and to earn good grades, so they are highly motivated users.
-The mutual benefits are clearer if students test features that are both accessible to them and important to the project.
+The mutual benefits are clearest when students test features that are both accessible to them and important to the project.
 For example, bioinformatics workflows have problems when adapted to new datasets with different quirks, especially the quirks of different genome annotations differing in features (e.g. introns, UTRs) and format (e.g. attribution fields in a gff file).
 For riboviz, adapting to new datasets and organisms was a sticking point, and making this easier was important to the project's success, so we learned to design student projects with running new datasets as an early objective.

-We prepare undergraduates who are bioinformatics novices for "expert" data wrangling tasks by having a pathway from novice to expert, inspired by The Carpentries approach to data skills training.
+We prepare undergraduates who are bioinformatics novices for expert data wrangling tasks by having a pathway from novice to expert, inspired by The Carpentries approach to data skills training.
 For riboviz, we've learned that students can start by installing the software and running a small built-in "vignette" dataset, overcoming installation problems.
 Then they can run on an existing full-size dataset, overcoming problems with data size and navigating directory structures.
 Next they work to analyse a dataset from an existing annotation, learning about common bioinformatics tasks such as adapter removal in sequencing analysis.
 Then they are ready to tackle adapting a dataset with a new genome annotation, an infuriatingly unpredictable process in real-world bioinformatics.
-Other projects can similarly develop expertise through a series of authentic research tasks.
+Other projects can similarly develop expertise through a series of authentic research tasks of increasing complexity.

 The documentation of the larger project is critical to students being able to get started, and students can also help to improve  documentation.
 We have learned that this takes care and attention.
-Whatever state the existing documentation is in, if students are confused about or stuck on something that can indicate a need for better documentation.
+Whatever state the existing documentation is in, students being confused about or stuck on something can indicate a need for better documentation.
 If students don't find the relevant documentation, do you need a better contents page (that they can draft)?
 If students don't understand an output file, do you need a better description (that they can draft)?
 If students don't know how to contribute code, do you need a better developer guide (that they can draft)?
 Writing documentation may not "feel like research", so you may need to explain its value so that students are motivated to contribute.
 Good documentation is essential to help researchers use and think clearly about using software, and the same is true of written experimental protocols.
-Writing documentation is excellent preparation for writing up a dissertation, especially the methods section, so benefits the student.
+Writing documentation is excellent preparation for writing up a project report, especially the methods section, so benefits the student.

 Working open means routinely sharing work, which can be difficult for students who may feel intimidated or anxious about being judged by others.
 These feelings do not reflect reality, as experienced bioinformaticians know that no-one else cares how you feel about your code, or even that you are the person who wrote it.